spatie/laravel-login-link/README.md

 use Spatie\LoginLink\Http\Controllers\LoginLinkController;

 return [
     /*
+     * Login links will only work in these environments.
+In all
+     * other environments, an exception will be thrown.
+     */
+    'allowed_environments' => ['local'],

+    /*
+     * The package will automatically create a user model when trying
+     * to log in a user that doesn't exist.
+     */
+    'automatically_create_missing_users' => true,

+    /*
      * The user model that should be logged in.
 If this is set to `null`
      * we'll take a look at the model used for the `users`